 Load rating calculations and documentation shall be incorporated into a comprehensive report to facilitate updating of the information and calculations in the future.
 The load rating shall be completely documented in writing including all background information such as field inspection reports, material and load test data, all supporting computations, referenced drawings, and a clear statement of all assumptions used in calculating the load rating.
 The drawings included in the load rating report shall include all drawings that were referenced during the load rating, including the general notes, framing plans, cross sections, beam details, as well as any other unique details.
-Sketches shall also be provided to document member section losses incorporated in the analysis and shall utilize section loss forms located on the InspectTech website.
-These forms are currently accessible via the HELP / DOCUMENTATION menu within InspectTech, and primarily consist of beam elevation sketches.
-Also included with this document are supplemental field measurement and AASHTOWare Bridge Rating (BrR) load rating input forms designed specifically for use with members modeled in BrR (See Figure 4.4).
-For simplicity, these forms will be referred to as "BrR Section Loss Forms".
-These BrR Section Loss Forms are provided for the inspection consultant's convenience, are not required for inclusion in the load rating report but are recommended.
+When section losses are present and a Section Loss Table is created as part of the Section Loss Workbook (SLW) procedure (see Appendix A5), a Section Loss Load Rating Form (SLLRF), generated from the Section Loss Table, shall be included in the load rating report to document deterioration that could have an effect on the load rating.
+Sketches shall also continue to be provided in concert with the SLW procedure to document member section losses incorporated in the analysis and shall utilize section loss forms located on the InspectTech website.
+The SLW procedure and beam elevation sketches are currently accessible via the HELP / DOCUMENTATION menu within InspectTech.
 Inspection reports, testing reports, and articles referenced as part of the load rating shall be documented.
 When refined methods of analysis or load testing are used, the load rating report shall include live load distribution factors for all rated members, determined through such methods.
 For more complex structures where computer models are used in the analysis, a copy of the computer models with documentation shall be made and submitted to NJTA.
 For new, replaced or rehabilitated bridges designed using LRFD, the LRFR As-Designed load ratings shall be computed at the time of design and shown on the structural drawings following the structural notes (See Section 4.4).